Here are some of the most frequently asked questions about Neighbor Up Action Grants:

 Can I get help in putting together a grant application?

 We host grantseeker workshops in the month before each grant deadline to review how to complete application forms and answer questions.
-Check our Events page or our Facebook page for upcoming sessions
+Check our Facebook page for upcoming sessions.

 Where do I send an application?